Find Affordable College Courses

 #230 in Popularity

-Types of Degrees General Physical Sciences Majors Are Getting
+Types of Degrees Physical Science Majors Are Getting

-The following table lists how many general physical sciences graduations there were in 2020-2021 for each degree level.
+The following table lists how many general physical sciences graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads